azisseno/MovieGo/README.md

 ***
 Huft..
 That'all my explanation about my assessment, It was exausting but very fun.
 Hope this match your expectation.

 Ahh yah.. about **UI Test**.
 Wait!
-It's only a week and don't we have a software engineer in test nowadays :D. Thanks! good luck for me..
+It's only a week dude!!
+Ahh Don't we have a software engineer in test nowadays :D. Thanks! good luck for me..

 Best,